 The secret to brand recognition: effective brand guidelines

 A marketing strategy is a big beast.
 It encompasses everything from email marketing and content creation to PPC and website design.
-While each component is complex and important, they have to connect to be effective.
+While each component is complex and important, they have to look consistent, feel connected and communicate the same key messages to be effective.

 That’s where brand guidelines come in: they ensure your marketing efforts all work towards the same goal and gradually build up brand recognition among potential and existing customers.